iamlemec/elltwo/testing/howto.md

 Axiom L2 is a browser based platform for decentralized and collaborative technical documents.
 It has a wiki like structure with an emphasis on typesetting and intelligent referencing.
 Axiom L2 articles are written in a simple markup language barrowing elements of [Markdown](https://en.wikipedia.org/wiki/Markdown) and [LaTeX](https://www.latex-project.org/).

-# Structure & Editing
+# [key=name=poo] Structure & Editing

 Each article (denoted by a URL) is a collection of cells.
 Cells contain text which can be styled and referenced individually.
 For example, a cell could be a paragraph of text (like this one), an equation, an SVG figure, a custom environment, etc. In the same way that articles can be references from other articles in any wiki-like platform, cells that contain a reference can be referenced elsewhere, including across articles. \`

-Cells can be selected by clicking on them or by pressing `enter` and then navigating with the arrow keys.
+Cells can be selected by clicking while holding `alt` (`option`) or by pressing `enter` and then navigating with the arrow keys.
 When a cell is selected, an addition click or `enter` with enter "edit mode."
 When in edit mode, the raw input of the cell is shown in an editable text box.
 When edit mode is escaped, by clicking elsewhere or pressing `esc`, changes will be rendered and the formatted text will be displayed.
-However, changes to the permanent (or global) until committed, either by pressing `shift + enter` while in edit mode or `ctrl + s` anytime (which will commit *all* uncommitted cells).
-Uncommitted cells are demarcated by a right border.
+Changes are automatically saved upon rendering, but in the event of a server error or disruption, uncommitted cells are demarcated by a right border.

-#[sec_form]Formatting
+## Keyboard Navigation

+A list of keyboard shortcuts:

+- sdf
+- sadf

+# Formatting

-Inline text formatting follows Markdown syntax: single `*italic*` renders as *Italic*, `**bold**` for **bold**, etc. Verbatim text is delimited by left quotes.
+Inline text formatting follows Markdown syntax: single `*italic*` renders as *Italic*, `**bold**` for **bold**, etc. Verbatim text is delimited by left quotes `` `.
 Inline TeX typesetting is handled by KaTeX and delimited by single dollar signs: `$f: x \mapsto e^x$` renders as $f: x \mapsto e^x$.

 ##[env]Cell Level Formating